sourmash-bio/sourmash/doc/command-line.md

 combine multiple databases and signatures on the command line and get the same answer as if you built a single large database from all of them.
-The only caveat to this rule is that if you have multiple identical matches, the first one to be found will differ depending on the order that the files are passed in on the command line.
+The only caveat to this rule is that if you have multiple identical matches present across the databases, the first one to be found will differ depending on the order that the files are passed in on the command line.

-This can actually be pretty convenient for speeding up searches - for example, if you're using `sourmash gather` and you want to find any new results after a database update, you can provide a file containing the previously found matches on the command line before the updated database.
-Then `gather` will automatically "find" the previously found matches before anything else, but only if there are no better matches to be found in the updated database.
-(OK, it's a bit of a niche case, but it's been useful. :)

 ### Using stdin